clojurists-together/clojuriststogether.org/content/news/2026/Clojars Q1 2026 Update.md

 **A note on 11 years of Clojars maintenance**

 I became the lead maintainer of Clojars a little over [11 years](https://groups.google.com/g/clojars-maintainers/c/8zw2NBVKVcc/m/V5_LwVxie88J) ago.
 I've done [quite a bit of work on Clojars](https://github.com/clojars/clojars-web/graphs/contributors) during that period, and have thoroughly enjoyed working on it & supporting the community!
 I greatly appreciate the support I've gotten from [GitHub sponsors](https://github.com/tobias), the [Software Freedom Conservancy](https://sfconservancy.org/), and Clojurists Together over the years.
 After all that, it's time for a little break!
 I'm taking a few months away from Clojars (and computers in general) to go backpacking for a few months.
 I'm handing off lead maintenance to [Daniel Compton](https://github.com/danielcompton), and it is in good hands!

+**Many thanks Toby for all your work - your contributions have made an immense difference to all of us!
+Have a great adventure - we're looking forward to hearing all about it when you return.**